Beatles Autographs

 Handwritten letters signed by all four members of the Beatles are exceedingly scarce, with less than a handful surfacing to date.
 Add to that the fact that the vast majority of known (single signed) personal letters from any member of The Beatles was written in their early days, through 1963.
 Anything handwritten from the mid-1960s, especially while on tour in North America, is exponentially much more scarcer.

-This is by far the best of the few letters signed by all of The Beatles known to exist, making this an extremely rare opportunity for the discerning collector….. $30,000
+This is by far the best of the few letters signed by all of The Beatles known to exist, making this an extremely rare opportunity for the discerning collector…..
+SOLD

 (click image for complete details)